Music

 The dim lighting, red leather booths, dark brick and gold tin ceilings created the ideal setting for a jazz performance.

-The monthly series, called “The Scene,” features a new group of jazz musicians, followed by a jam session open to the public.
+The monthly student-led series, called “The Scene,” features a new group of jazz musicians, followed by a jam session open to the public.
 Thursday night’s quartet was led by Syracuse University senior Mason Manteau on alto saxophone.
 Manteau was accompanied by fellow students Damian Doyle on piano, Robert Wilhelm on bass and Gavin Casey on drums.
-Much to the audience’s surprise, this talented group only had one rehearsal prior to the show, marking their first show together.
+It was the group’s first performance together.

 Alternative Text